ibarrond/Pyfhel/INSTALL.md

 2. **INSTALL HELIB**

    Clone the repository from the original source.
 If you have downloaded Afhel, this may not be neccessary since HElib is included as a submodule.
-Check the root folder of Afhel, and if you don't see any files inside the HElib folder, run in the root directory:
+Check the src/HElib folder, and if you don't see any files inside, run inside the src/ directory:

        > git clone https://github.com/shaih/HElib.git